 Luckily, we found ourselves in the right place at the right time.
 The company had recently started a program for employees to dedicate a portion of working hours to personal projects that would help us advance our machine learning knowledge.

 We knew this program would help advance our product, too.
 At Dessa, two-thirds of the space2vec team (Jinnah and Pippin) spend the majority of work-time building features for Foundations, a platform for engineering enterprise-grade AI solutions.
 In order to build tools for ML engineers that they actually want to use, it’s essential for us to understand how they work and what problems they face from end to end.
-While the frequent exchange of feedback between our machine learning and software engineering teams is extremely useful, one of the best ways to build empathy into the product is to tackle a machine learning project hands on.
-Working on space2vec offered us an amazing way to get there, while also giving us the opportunity to grow our knowledge of space.
+While the frequent exchange of feedback between our machine learning and software engineering teams were extremely useful, we knew one of the best ways to build empathy into the product is to tackle a machine learning project hands on.
+Working on space2vec offered us an amazing way to get there, while also giving us the opportunity to grow hands-on knowledge of the space.

 Can we find a real, annoying problem in astronomy where we can help by applying advanced machine learning techniques like deep learning?

 To find out, we interviewed six different astronomers.
 As we began our research, we were very aware of our lack of astronomy knowledge, but to our delight the astronomers we spoke with were all wonderfully welcoming.